 Do employers value cheap online degrees?

-Employers will value a cheap online degree the same as a traditional degree if it’s from an accredited institution and meets the same academic standards.
+Employers often value an online degree the same as a traditional degree if it’s from an accredited institution and meets the same academic standards.
 Earning an online degree while working also demonstrates time management skills to potential employers.

 Photo credit: iStock/DisobeyArt